Updated July 13, 2024

 • Create a DIY diversion safe by hiding cash in empty containers (e.g., dental floss, deodorant, lip balm, prescription bottle).

 • Check out commercial diversion safes.
 For example, there are plastic containers resembling lipstick, sunscreen diversion safes, and a Mennen Speed Stick with fake deodorant on top on the safe.
+A USB charger diversion safe could be stored in an electronics kit.

 • Might a water bottle with a hidden compartment be of interest?